MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 1. Run a project on demand by choosing the "Run" button.
 2. Re-run a project with all of the data by choosing the "..." menu at the right of a project on the project list.
 Then choose "Run project with all data".
 3. Schedule a project to run on a recurring basis.
 Click on a project to see project details.
 Then, choose the "Scheduling" tab.
-On this page you can schedul project runs up to the granuliaty of a minute.
+On this page you can schedule project runs up to the granularity of a minute.
 You can provide a start date and time.
 If you do not provide an end date or time, the project will continue to run indefinitely.

 ## Monitoring a project run